nivenly/website/content/en/blog/2024/2024-03-29-first-vote-results.md

 7% of the total (included in the 50% "NO" votes) voted that Haidra should reapply in a year with any concerns mitigated.

-The Board has taken the results of this vote on board and have decided that **Haidra will not be a Nivenly project**.
-This a decision made without prejudice regarding future applications.
+The Board will take the results of this vote on board and a decision will soon be published regarding Haidra's status as a Nivenly project.

 ### Pachli: member project, incubated project, or not a good fit for Nivenly?